An arm lift or brachioplasty is a body contouring procedure designed to address loose and sagging skin of the arms.

 Are there any risks?

-As with any surgical procedure, there is a small risk of complications.
-Surgery and anaesthesia are very safe and it is most unlikely you will experience any difficulty.
+As with any surgical procedure, there is a risk of complication.
+Surgery and anaesthesia are safe and it is unlikely you will experience any difficulty.
 However, there are areas of potential problems you need to understand before proceeding with your surgery.
 You can reduce your risk of complications by closely following instructions before and after surgery.

 Bleeding can be problematical in about 2% of cases.
 It is possible in cases bleeding that return to the operating theatre will be necessary.